 PCC John Campion aims to be a strong and powerful voice for the people of West Mercia, representing their views about how crime and disorder is prevented and its consequences are tackled.

-Other face to face surgeries are held as part of wider campaigns, including the Road Focus campaign, of which you can find details of here and the Rural Focus campaign, of which you can find details of here.
+Other face to face surgeries are held as part of wider campaigns, including the Road Focus campaign.

 Several Formal Holding to Account Meetings with the Chief Constable have been broadcast live on Facebook.
-To watch the meetings in full and to find out how you can get involved in the future click here.
+You can watch the meetings in full and find out how you can get involved in the future.

-You can see the PCCs, DPCCs and Community Ambassadors forthcoming engagements here.
+You can see the PCCs, DPCCs and Community Ambassadors forthcoming engagements.

-To make your views known to John you can contact him and/or take part in consultations about specific issues.
+To make your views known you can contact John and/or take part in consultations about specific issues.
 Below is a comprehensive list of all the consultations and their outcomes that have been undertaken since John came into post.